 So…how to perfectly waste a perfectly beautiful Sunday?
 Road-trip off course.

-I get a call late Saturday night from two very persuasive girls: “You HAVE to come, and yeah arrange a bike and if possible your camera.”
-I make the initial excuses, academics, ManipalBlog posts that I have to write, sleep deficit to catch up on, etc .
-But like I said , very persuasive so I acceded.
+I get a call late Saturday night from two very persuasive females: “You HAVE to come, and yeah arrange a bike and if possible your camera.”
+I make the initial excuses, academics, manipal blog posts that I have to write, sleep deficit to catch up on, etc .
+But like I said , very very persuasive females so I conceded.

-At one point , it became too much to handle, We stopped, parked the bikes and I took off my rain-wear and just sat down to take it all in, the rolling plains, the august mountains, the welcoming greenery and the mysterious clouds. all of them spinning this incredibly beautiful symphony which even the most ignorant of humans will not be able to deny.
+At one point , it just became too much to handle!!
+We stopped, parked the bikes and I took off my rainwear and just sat down, right there on the grass, amidst the rocks and shrubbery , unheeding of anything or anyone around me; to take it all in, the rolling plains, the august mountains, the welcoming greenery and the mysterious clouds.
+All of them spinning this incredibly beautiful symphony which even the most ignorant of humans will not be able to deny.

-Soon we were in the realms , the Kingdom of the clouds.
-The road ahead was like our life, vague, nebulae, unfolding by the minute and I could feel my co-passenger melting in her seat and clinging on to me , slightly hyperventilating at what she saw around her.
-We all went philosophical and in a forgiving mood and I recollect at one stage , we waited for the rest to catch up, we just sat on the road, which had water flowing down and the breeze spun up a frenzy of dervishes of water and so many similarly stunning imagery that will forever be my bench mark for beauty of Nature.
-I have been lucky enough to have traveled abroad and travelled there itself and I wax eloquent about it to my friends out here.
+Soon we were in the realms , the kingdom of the clouds.
+The road ahead was like our life, vague, nebulae, unfolding by the minute and I could feel my co-passenger melting in her seat and clinging on to me , slightly hyperventilating at what she witnessed around her.
+We all went philosophical and in a forgiving mood and I recollect at one stage , as we waited for the rest to catch up, we just sat on the road, rain water was flowing down and the breeze spun up a frenzy of dervishes of water and so many similarly stunning imagery that will forever be among my benchmarks for beauty of Nature.
+I have been lucky enough to have travelled abroad and seen sights and witnessed wonders of nature out there beyond the seven seas and I wax eloquent about it to my friends out here.
 This here was really stiff competition.